fzyzcjy/flutter_rust_bridge/book/src/feature/worker_pool.md

 When you call a Rust function with generated code from Dart side, it is executed inside a separate worker pool handled by flutter_rust_bridge.
 Flutter_rust_bridge internally creates a pool of 4 threads in non-WASM configuration and 4 workers in WASM configuration.
 Thanks to the pool, type of the return values in Dart is async `Future` which means heavy calculation in Rust does not block the user interface from responding.

 However, if you think that this number of 4 is inappropriate for your project, you can choose a different option.
 By specifying features in `Cargo.toml`, you can optimize the number of threads or workers in the pool.
-Just add `features` key when adding flutter_rust_bridge as a dependency.
+Just include `features` key when adding flutter_rust_bridge as a dependency.

 ```toml
 // Cargo.toml